Brundtland Commission

-The Brundtland Commission, formerly the World Commission on Environment and Development, was a sub-organization of the United Nations (UN) that aimed to unite countries in pursuit of sustainable development.
+The Brundtland Commission, formally the World Commission on Environment and Development, was a sub-organization of the United Nations (UN) that aimed to unite countries in pursuit of sustainable development.
 It was founded in 1983 when Javier Pérez de Cuéllar, the Secretary-General of the United Nations, appointed Gro Harlem Brundtland, former Prime Minister of Norway, as chairperson of the commission.
 Brundtland was chosen due to her strong background in the sciences and public health.

 The Brundtland Commission officially dissolved in 1987 after releasing Our Common Future, also known as the Brundtland Report.
 The document popularized the term "sustainable development" and won the Grawemeyer Award in 1991.
 In 1988, the Center for Our Common Future replaced the commission.

 History

 Before Brundtland

 Ten years after the 1972 United Nations Conference on the Human Environment, a number of global environmental challenges had not been adequately addressed.

 During the 1980s, the World Bank increasingly intervened with the economic and social policies of the Third World, most notably with the events at Bretton Woods in 1945.
 Neoliberalism and economic globalization dominated the political agenda of leading trading nations, led by the US's Ronald Reagan and the UK's Margaret Thatcher.

 The underlying problem was reducing poverty in low-income countries without exacerbating global and local environmental burdens.
 Neither high-income Northern countries nor low-income Southern countries were willing to give up economic growth, but environmental threats such as pollution, acid rain, deforestation, desertification, and ozone depletion were impossible to overlook.
 Countries needed some way to reconcile economic development with environmental protection.